GunnarGriese/capstone-udacity/README.md

 ## Results<a name="results"></a>

-The main findings of this project can be found [here](https://medium.com).

 Based on the transcript records, this project focuses on thoroughly analyzing purchasing decisions and how promotional offers, user behavior, and additional demographic factors influence these decisions.
 To do so, I train tree-based regression models to predict a user's profit per offer type and analyze their characteristics to derive recommended actions for Starbucks.

+#### Main findings:

+- Socio-demographic factors highly influence a user's overall profit
+- Past user experience is more important for a user's overall profit than current marketing offers influencing him

+More about the main findings of this project can be found [here](https://medium.com/@gunnargriese/predicting-profit-per-user-starbucks-3091917661ac).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>